 The Tier 1 default emission factors for refinery gas as given in Table 4-2 have been derived from emission factors published by USEPA (USEPA, 1998) and elsewhere including factors incorporated by the industry sector (Concawe, 2015).
 In the absence of detail on relative use of combustion or abatement technology, which will be different for each country, the proposed factors represent a mean of unabated emissions for the range of combustion technologies in use with the 95 % figures a measure of the range of unabated emissions in the sector.

-An emission factor for sulphur oxides is provided in the Tier 1 table, but this is based on a range of published factors, some of which represent very different sulphur levels in the fuels.
-Where countries have knowledge of fuel sulphur content then it is recommended that a sulphur oxides emission factor is calculated from fuel sulphur content.

 Table 4-2 Tier 1 emission factors for source category 1.A.1.b, refinery gas